 |Timeout started at||47s|

-Overall, HostGator performed well in this test, much better that what I expected from a cheap shared hosting plan.
+Overall, HostGator performed well in this test, much better than what I expected from a cheap shared hosting plan.

 PHP & MySQL Benchmarking